Ezzymotin/Address-book/README.md

 - Integrate local storage to persist contacts.

 ## Author(s)
-This project is the sole property of Ezrah Motine
+This project is the sole property of Ezrah Motine.

-Any form of unauthorised infringement would be subjected to prosecution
+Any form of unauthorized duplication would be liable to prosecution.

 ## Copyright
 MIT Licence